Healthy Versus Toxic Friendships

 Of course for most people good friendships are not about living longer or being healthier.
 They are formed and sustained because of the deep joy and satisfaction they bring.

 Some friendships, however, are toxic.
 Fun times are often mixed with conflict, confusion, and mixed emotions.
-These sort of relationships take a toll.
-They lead to unnecessary drama, hurt and unhappiness.
-They are unhealthy and like other unhealthy elements that arise in life their impact should be minimized.
+These sorts of relationships take a toll.
+They lead to unnecessary drama, hurt, and unhappiness.
+They are unhealthy and their impact should be minimized.

-Why then would respond differently to a toxic friendship?
+Why would you respond differently to a toxic friendship?
 Why allow it to remain as a part of your life?

 What does a healthy friendship look like?